nkellyulster/EGM_Project/README.md

 *  `Chart: treemap of all schools by constituency and management type` this interactive treemap provides a breakdown of all schools by both constituency and management type.
 This output is also saved as a `HTML` file in the `Outputs` folder
 *  `Chart: treemap of total enrolment in SISS by management type and constituency` this interactive treemap provides a breakdown of pupil enrolment in Strategically Important Small Schools by management type and constituency.
 This output is also saved as a `HTML` file in the `Outputs` folder
 *  `Chart: treemap of count of SISS by constituency and management type` this interactive treemap provides a breakdown of all Strategically Important Small Schools by constituency management type.
 This output is also saved as a `HTML` file in the `Outputs` folder

-The purpose of this research is to identify the methodology behind identifying Strategically Important Small Schools and use evidence-based, GIS approaches to identify these schools.

 # 🎛️ Troubleshooting
 There are limited things that can go wrong with this code, which means there are probably more things that can go wrong with the code than I am willing to admit.